 We go on to Aulestad Farm, writers museum for Bjørnsterne Bjørnson (1832-1910).
 His Nobel Prize for Literature was awarded in 1903 “as a tribute to his noble, magnificent and versatile poetry, which has always been distinguished by both the freshness of its inspiration and rare purity of its spirit”.
 He is considered to be one of 4 greats amongst Norwegian writers (the others being Ibsen, Jonas Lie and Alexander Kielland), and he wrote the lyrics of the Norwegian National Anthem.
 He lived at Aulestad Farm with his wife Katherine for 35 years, drawing inspiration for his writings and deepening his political commitment.
 Together they created their own European-style townhouse in the country.
 The farm is still owned by the family.

 After a buffet dinner at the hotel, we set off for a very special theatrical event – an evening theatre performance of Ibsen’s Peer Gynt.
 Ibsen travelled from Oslo to the west of Norway to collect folk tales and it was in the Gudbrand Valley that he found the fairy tale on which he based his 5-act verse play.
 The play is a satire on Norwegian egotism and narrowness.
 It was Ibsen’s last play written in verse, and is modernistic in ignoring boundaries of time and space.
 Today it is one of Norway’s most frequently performed plays.
 We will see the play outdoors, amidst the breathtaking scenery of Lake Gålåvatnet, with Grieg’s lovely music accompanying the script.
 With English audioguides, we will follow the adventures of Peer Gynt – wild and drunk, forever shirking his responsibilities, he turns to the world of trolls and myths, before finally returning to his own community.
 He is a universal character and the play evokes existential questions.
 The evening will give us a unique glimpse into Norwegian history and culture.
+Upon return to our hotel, a warm soup will be served.
 (Overnight Vinstra) BLD

 Geiranger - 1 night